shinyay/spring-cloud-gcp-metrics-gs/README.md

 - Black-box monitoring
   - By requesting a web page, connecting to a TCP port, or making a REST API call.
   - Cloud Monitoring provides this type of monitoring with uptime checks.
+- White-box monitoring
+  - You can instrument your service to write time-stamped data by using a library like OpenCensus
+  - You can write custom time-series data by using the Cloud Monitoring API

 ## Description

 ## Demo